geeroovaa/PUI2017_grv232/HW3_grv232/README.md

 The histograms were plotted for each data distribution with all of them having different patterns.

 # Assignment 2
 I assessed if men biked faster than women using the citi bike data.
-The hypothesis hold true.
+The hypothesis holds true.

 # Assignment 3
 I finished the Z test lab to find out that the new bus line actually decreased the trips avergae time.